 Parent(s)/guardian(s), as volunteers, can make a critical difference in the education of Octorara's children.
 No experience is needed, only interest and dependability.
-However, at this time we are not allowing volunteers into the school building due to COVID-19.
-When volunteers are allowed back into our school buildings they will be asked to complete all necessary documents.
 To ensure the safety of our students, the Octorara Area School District is requiring anyone volunteering in our schools for any reason to sign and return a Volunteer Disclosure Statement for EACH SCHOOL in which you intend to volunteer.
 These forms may be sent home with your child at the beginning of the school year.
 They are also located in the school office and on our website.
 For specific volunteer information, please see below.